-And now you’ll need to troubleshoot all of these things according to repair your computer or laptop.
+So now, you’ll need to troubleshoot all of these things in your windows to repair your computer or laptop.

-If you’re able to start your computer then you can try to open it by Safe Mode.
-You’ll just need to press F8 key again and again on your computer’s startup until you’ve got your screen looks like the picture given below, select safe mode in those options to open it.
+If you aren’t able to start your computer then you can also try to open your Windows by using the Safe Mode.
+You’ll just need to press the F8 Key again and again on your computer’s startup until you see your screen just looks like as shown in the picture given below, after that select Safe Mode in those options to open it.

-If you’re using Windows 10 then press Shift key 5 times again and again on startup.
+If you’re using Windows 10 then press Shift key + F8 again and again on startup;

-For those who are using Malwarebytes software, just uninstall it because lots of people solved their problem by just removing it, as you can see on the feedback mentioned below.
+Especially those who are using the older version of Malwarebytes (Software), you can fix your problem by just uninstall it because a lot of people solved their problem by just removing the old Malwarebytes, as you can see in the feedback mentioned below.